 For an AAS BS operating band declared to be capable of single carrier operation only (see table 4.10-1, D9.4), a single carrier (SC) shall be used for testing.

+In Table 5.1-1, the requirement applicability for each requirement set is defined.
+For each requirement, the applicable requirement subclause in the specification is identified.
+Requirements not included in a requirement set is marked not applicable (NA).